The World’s Brightest Flashlights of 2018 are:

 While not a flashlight per-say, I’ve included headlamps on the list of world’s brightest flashlights.
 No other headlamp on earth cranks out this many lumens.

-Betty really insanely priced.
+Betty is really truly insanely priced.
 She’s big, bad and ugly.
 That doesn’t matter because whoever wears this thing is the king of the world!
-Or maybe there just making up for something, but whatever.
+Or maybe there just making up for something.

 Betty is German engineered and features a wireless bluetooth wrist band to control the light without touching it.
 I presume its because you’d melt your fingers if you actually touched the light.